nishgowda/JParse/README.md

 ```
 ## Usage

-An example use of these would be:
+An example use of this would be:

 ```
 import(